 The simplest recognition task is to say whether a pair of images are of the same person.
-Figure 7 compares the ROC curve of OpenFace on this task to previously-published DeepFace results on the restricted protocol of the LFW benchmark dataset [12].
-The ROC curve of FaceNet has not been published, but is inferred to be similar to DeepFace.
+Figure 5 compares the ROC curve of OpenFace on this task to previously published DeepFace results using the LFW benchmark dataset [26].
+The ROC curve of FaceNet has not been published but is inferred to be similar to DeepFace.
 The labels give the area under the curve (AUC) figure for each classifier.
-The OpenFace AUC of 0.973 approaches that of humans (0.995) and DeepFace (0.997).
-It is a major improvement on
+The OpenFace AUC of 0.973 approaches that of humans (0.995), DeepFace (0.997), and recently reported numbers from commercial systems YouTu Lab (0.998) and ReadSense (0.998) [27].
+It is a major improvement on OpenBR (0.828) and Eigenfaces (0.648), which are two widely used open-source face recognizers.
+The curve labeled "OpenFace folds" shows the observed variation when different random subsets of the LFW dataset are used for training and testing.